 5. Decide whether to hire a garden designer

-Many people view professional fees with scepticism, but if you are working with a big garden space and have never undertaken a large garden project before, – or don’t have experienced friends or family to call on – consider hiring a garden designer.
+Many people view professional fees with scepticism, but it can be worth it.
+If you are working with a big garden space and have never undertaken a large garden project before, – or don’t have experienced friends or family to call on when you need to know how to lay decking for example – consider hiring a garden designer.
 They will help in all areas of your gardening design project, and can save you money in the long run.

 If you’re working with a designer, the brief should be developed together before being agreed.
 Avoid requesting specific design details – ‘decking’, for example – at the outset.
 Instead, descriptive words such as ‘durable’, or ‘warm’ will evoke a more creative response – the reason you probably engaged the designer in the first place.